inkle/ink/Documentation/WritingWithInk.md

 #### Advanced: What gathers do

-Gathers are, hopefully, work intuitively, but their behaviou is a little harder to put into words: in general, after an option has been taken, the story finds the next gather down that isn't on a lower level, and diverts to it.
+Gathers are hopefully intuitive, but their behaviour is a little harder to put into words: in general, after an option has been taken, the story finds the next gather down that isn't on a lower level, and diverts to it.

 The basic idea is this: options separate the paths of the story, and gathers bring them back together.
 (Hence the name, "weave"!)